jncraton/connectiongrammar/docs/getting_started.md

 Customizing Models
 ------------------

-The source for this project is located in the connectiongrammar directory, but the connection representations can be found in the grammars directory.
+The source for this project is located in the `connectiongrammar` directory, and the connection representations can be found in the `examples` directory.
 This contains the actual production rules that describe legal connections between objects.
 These grammar can be altered to add or change connections and parts.

+Here's a high-level view of the Python source files:

+- connectiongrammar/generate.py - Generate a valid utterance of a supplied grammar and fitness function.
+- connectiongrammar/spatial_fitness.py - A basic voxel-based fitness function that simply ensures there are not collisions between objects.
+- connectiongrammar/ldrgenerate.py - Converts utterances of the example grammar to LDraw files.
+This can be run directly as a Python script to generate a structure from a grammar.
+See the makefile for example usage.
+- connectiongrammar/ldr2pcfg.py - Converts an LDraw file to a grammar.
+This grammar can be used to produce structures that include an LDraw CAD model.

+There are also several included example grammars in the examples directory:

+- basic - Simple cube and sphere model
+- castle - Probabilistic castle structure
+- rock - Probabilistic rock face
+- dish - Dish structure demonstrating combining multiple bounding surfaces
+- heighmap - Heightmap of the UK.
+This isn't runnable in the current version of the project, but is included simply as another potential application.
+- brick_shared - Grammar portions that are used by several of the other examples